NewnsteinPro/Python_proj_repo/README.md

 #Demo
-we are getting starded now for real.
+we are getting starded now for real!!